 It is recommended that the Community Board aligns with this proposed meeting cycle.
-This is preferred over a monthly meeting cycle as it enables more time between meetings for actions to be adequately addressed and staff to prepare reports for the next Board meeting.
-It is suggested this will result in better informed decision-making by the Board and sufficient time for meaningful updates to be provided by staff.
+This is preferred over a monthly meeting cycle as it enables more time between meetings for actions to be adequately addressed and staff to prepare full reports for the next Board meeting.
+It is suggested this will result in better informed decision-making by the Board and sufficient time for meaningful updates to be provided by staff, leading to better results for the Raglan community.